 Crazy Otto's animation system.

 An experimental ROM I created: I numbered/marked Ms. Pac's sprites to help document the animation system.

-The final version of my replica program, completed October 1, 2018.
+The near-final version of my replica program, October 1, 2018.

-At California Extreme 2015 I unveiled the project and gave a keynote alongside original Crazy Otto developer Steve Golson, who I mentioned earlier on this page!
+At California Extreme 2015 I unveiled the project and gave a keynote alongside original Crazy Otto developer Steve Golson!
+This cabinet was present at the show 2015 through 2018.

 Build Gallery (2012-2018)

 After four years, I grew sick of the last cabinet.
 With the program now a perfect replica of the original, it was time to house it in a new cabinet, worthy of the game. 🙂